MykeSelivanov/computer-systems-and-programming/CSP-20-Design-Patterns-Creational/src/main/java/oop/creationaldesignpatterns/homeworkCache/README.md

 - **Factory Pattern**: The `CacheFactory` is used to instantiate caches dynamically based on the cache type (FIFO, LFU, LRU).
 - **Builder Pattern**: Both LFU and LRU caches can be built using a builder for easier configuration.
 - **Singleton Pattern**: The `CacheFactory` ensures only one instance of a cache is created per type.

+## How to Run the Tests
+The Main class contains methods to test the various cache mechanisms and design patterns.
+<br>Uncomment the relevant test method in the main function to observe the behavior of different cache implementations.

+### Test Methods
+- `testLFUCache()`: Tests the LFU cache use.
+- `testFIFOCache()`: Tests FIFO cache.
+- `testLRUCache()`: Tests LRU cache.